-Our experiments showed that the cotunnite-type phase was stable up to the peak pressure (~2Mbars) in SnO2 and PbO2, while the Fe2P-type was observed in HfO2 at pressures > 1.2 Mbars.
-From theoretical calculations, the eleven coordinated Ni2In-type phase is found to be the stable phase in HfO2 at P > ~400 GPa.
+Our experiments showed that the cotunnite-type phase was stable up to the peak pressure (\sim 2Mbars) in SnO2 and PbO2, while the Fe2P-type was observed in HfO2 at pressures > 1.2 Mbars.
+From theoretical calculations, the eleven coordinated Ni2In-type phase is found to be the stable phase in HfO2 at P > \sim 400 GPa.
 The 10-coordinated I4/mmm phase reported to be the post-Fe2P-type phase in SiO2 and TiO2 was not found to be stable in any of the studied materials at least up to 600 GPa.
-The Ni2In-type phase of HfO2 is metallic above the transition pressure.
+The transition sequences predicted in these oxides are consistent among three different exchange-correlation functionals and can be explained by the energetic competition of stationary electronic flat bands and a pressure-induced shift of electronic states to lower energies.